Available with Workflow Manager license.

 The Job List displays the jobs returned from the selected query in a tabular format.
 The columns displayed are based on the fields defined in the query, and the column name is derived from the aliases defined for the fields.
 Columns can be sorted by clicking the column name.
 The Job List supports the selection of multiple jobs.
 Double-clicking a job in the Job List opens the job view for that job.
 If a job is selected in the Job List, its LOI will be selected in the Job LOI Map.
 The text size in the list can be changed using the Zoom slider at the bottom of the view.
 Increasing the zoom percentage will zoom in and make the text larger, and decreasing the zoom percentage will zoom out and make the text smaller.
 Alternatively, you can control the zoom factor of the Job List by pressing Ctrl and using the scroll button on your mouse.
 The Zoom slider does not affect the scale of the map.
 Expanding a job in the list will display a quick overview of the job's properties and current status.

 To update the properties of one or more jobs, highlight them in the Job List and click the Job Properties button on the ribbon or from the job list's context menu.
 The Job Properties pane appears, where you can update properties for the highlighted jobs in the Job List if you have the required privileges.
-If you can't update a job after clicking Apply, an explanation can be found on the Notification tab in the Catalog pane.
+If you can't update a job after clicking Apply, an explanation can be found in the Notification pane.

 Job List filter